JCapelier/sodalis-populi-secretus/README.md

-# Secret Santa App
+# Sodalis Populi Secretus

-This is a Secret Santa web application built with Next.js (App Router, TypeScript, and PostgreSQL).
+This is a Secret Santa (but it doesn't have to be Christmas to make gifts in a group) web application built with Next.js (App Router, TypeScript, and PostgreSQL).
 The project was created as a learning exercise to get familiar with the Next.js framework and modern full-stack development practices.

 ## Features
 - User authentication (NextAuth.js)